 The Rehabilitation Program at Dunham is designed for individuals whose health has been impacted by illness, injury, or a recent operation.
 Typically, on the 2nd Saturday of every month as we have a time of worship, playing games, and visiting with the seniors who call Rosewood home.

 During Covid-19, some volunteers have served out in the yard by singing and encouraging the residents.
 To read about this visit, click the picture of Shari and Diane!

-If you are interested in serving when this opportunity:
+If you are interested in serving with this opportunity, click below.

 In addition, Dunham is encouraging "virtual visits".
 Write an encouraging story or poem or draw a picture, then scan or take a clear picture of it.
 Email it to and put "Letter" or "Picture" in the subject line.

 Marklund provides 24-hour care for infants, children or adults with severe and profound disabilities.
 To get involved, visit their website for further details.